Table of Contents

 postgres_fdw https://www.postgresql.org/docs/current/postgres-fdw.html Provides loopback connections within PostgreSQL itself.
 Used for internal isolated worker transactions and coordination between IDM processes.
 Built-in extension.
 CREATE EXTENSION postgres_fdw;

-dblink https://www.postgresql.org/docs/current/dblink.html Enables execution of remote/local queries across PostgreSQL sessions.
+dblink https://www.postgresql.org/docs/current/dblink.html Enables execution of local and remote queries across PostgreSQL sessions.
 Essential for internal signaling, metadata transfer, and cross-session control in IDM.
 Built-in extension.
 CREATE EXTENSION dblink;

 oracle_fdw https://github.com/laurenz/oracle_fdw (README) Core mechanism for direct read-only access to Oracle tables from PostgreSQL.
 Treats Oracle tables as foreign tables, allowing IDM to pull data over the network without agents or files on the source.
 Third-party extension.
 Requires Oracle Instant Client installed on the PostgreSQL host + compilation from source.